-Destinations all around the world invest millions of dollars to attract visitors each year.
+Destinations all around the world invest millions of dollars in attracting visitors each year.
 You see commercials with celebrities inviting you to California, or families enjoying the beaches of Florida while most of the country is waiting for the next winter storm.
-Attracting conventions and visitors to your city means more economic growth, not just in tax revenue, but in increase revenue for local businesses including hotels, restaurants, attractions, and so forth.
+Attracting conventions and visitors to your city means more economic growth, not just in tax revenue, but in increased revenue for local businesses including hotels, restaurants, attractions, and so forth.

 Over the years, as more people spend the majority of their time with digital media and travel planners have begun to conduct all of their research online, destination marketers have moved their marketing messages to optimized websites, blogs, and social networks such as Facebook and Twitter.
 But is simply moving your content from one media platform to another the best approach?
 Of course not.

-The best way to market your destination is through word of mouth.
-The best word of mouth comes from people have had an amazing experience.
+Studies show the 92% of consumers trust recommendations from people they know and 70% trust opinions posts online.
+Therefore, the best way to market your destination is through word of mouth.
+The best word of mouth comes from people who have had an amazing experience.
 The best way to help your visitors have an amazing experience is to empower them to feel at home in your home – to be able to experience your city like a local.
 Here are 4 ways to refocus your content from marketing to attract visitors to empowering your visitors.

 What makes leveraging the content of such Mavens so powerful in your marketing mix is that your audience will recognize the passion they have when sharing information and the authenticity of their advice.
 Their words are based on beliefs and experiences as opposed to a marketing message that is trying to sell something.